IamUsike/Sushhhscanner/README.md

 ## fixes

+- [ ] !IMPORTANT handleCaptcha
-- [ ] clean code - the colors using Fore are everywhere - organise it
+- [ ] [cli.py] clean code - the colors using Fore are everywhere - organise it